Hoyasumii/avengers-endgame/README.md

 TEEN SCOTT LANG: Uh, guys?
 This...this doesn't feel right.

-STEVE ROGERS: What is thi
+STEVE ROGERS: What is this